bradleypick/BC-motor-vehicle-incidents/README.md

 GNU Make 3.81
 ```

-Every effort has been made to use `packrat` to manage package ependencies.
+Every effort has been made to use `packrat` to manage package dependencies.
 As far
 as I can tell, this means you should only need to have packrat installed.
 Until
-we learn more about package management I have also included a very rough outline
-of necessary dependencies at the end of the readme.
+we learn more about package management I have also included a list of packages explicitly loaded during the analysis and the versions used (as identified by `sessionInfo()`):

-If you'd rather not use packrat, the packages that are loaded or used in the
-scripts and Makefile explicitly are:
 - `readr` v 1.1.1
 - `tidyr` v 0.7.2
 - `stringr` v 1.2.0